16 Fun Things to do in Myrtle Beach with Kids (adult’s love these too)

 Hotel views!

-The pool is not overrun by school kids enjoying their vacation and the girls almost have the lazy river all to themselves.
+The pool in the resort is not overrun by school kids enjoying their vacation and the girls almost have the lazy river all to themselves.

 And the ocean dumps small waves to shore, the rhythmic sounds wash away the stress I carried here alongside my suitcase.